As you like it: Localization via paired comparisons: Introduction

+Also closely related is the work in~\cite{LuN_Individualized,ParkNZSD_Preference,OhTX_Collaboratively} which consider paired comparisons and more general ordinal measurements in the similar (but as discussed above, subtly different) context of low-rank factorizations.
 Perhaps most closely related to our work is that of~\cite{activeranking}, which examines the problem of learning a rank ordering using the same ideal point model considered in this paper.
 The message in this work is broadly consistent with ours, in that the number of comparisons required should scale with the dimension of the preference space (not the total number of items) and can be significantly improved via a clever adaptive scheme.
-However, this work does not bound the estimation error in terms of the Euclidean distance, which is our central concern. \cite{jamieson2011low} also incorporates adaptivity, but seeks to embed a set of points in Euclidean space (as opposed to a single user's ideal point) and relies on paired comparisons involving three arbitrarily selected points (rather than a user's ideal point and two items).
+However, this work does not bound the estimation error in terms of the Euclidean distance, which is our central concern. \cite{jamieson2011low} also incorporates adaptivity, but seeks to embed a set of points in Euclidean space (as opposed to estimating a single user's ideal point) and relies on paired comparisons involving three arbitrarily selected points (rather than a user's ideal point and two items).
+Our dyadic adaptive strategy is also similar in spirit to a higher-dimensional form of binary search, as in \cite{nowak2009noisy}, however here we consider estimating a continuous ideal point $\x$ rather than choosing from a finite set of possible hypotheses.

-Also closely related is the work in~\cite{LuN_Individualized,ParkNZSD_Preference,OhTX_Collaboratively} which consider paired comparisons and more general ordinal measurements in the similar (but as discussed above, subtly different) context of low-rank factorizations.
-Finally, while seemingly unrelated, we note that our work builds on the growing body of literature of 1-bit compressive sensing.
-In particular, our results are largely inspired by those in~\cite{onebitnormest-prepr,expdecay-prepr}, and borrow techniques from~\cite{onebitstable} in the proofs of some of our main results.
-Note that in this work we extend preliminary results first presented in~\cite{MassiD_Binary,MassiD_Geometry}.
+Constructing an embedding of items given comparison measurements is sometimes referred to as \emph{ordinal embedding} and is studied in \cite{kleindessner2014uniqueness}, \cite{jain2016finite}, and \cite{arias2017some}.
+As mentioned, in this work we assume the presence of an item embedding created by e.g., those methods.
+Our work could then be used to create a corresponding embedding of users based on response data to perform e.g., personalization and customer segmentation.